Phase Diagram and Spectroscopic Signatures of a Supersolid in Quantum Ising Magnet K$_2$Co(SeO$_3$)$_2$: Magnetic Excitations in Zero Field

 \section{Magnetic Excitations in Zero Field}

-We now explore low-temperature magnetic excitations of KCSO in zero field, where $\sqrt{3}\times\sqrt{3}$ quasi-static spin correlations were observed with a correlation length exceeding $\xi>200~a$ and a sublattice magnetization less than 60\% of the value observed in the UUD phase at 7~T. Figure~\ref{fig:5}a shows the energy and momentum dependence of inelastic magnetic scattering at 0.1~K measured on HYSPEC with $E_i= 9.0$~meV.
-The data reveal three distinct bands of magnetic scattering near 0~meV, 3~meV, and 6~meV, which exhibit some structure and are broader than the instrumental energy resolution (Fig.~\ref{fig:5}a-c).
-A fourth band at 9~meV is inferred from THz spectroscopy data (see Methods and SI).
+Let us now examine the magnetic excitation spectrum in the low-$T$, low-$H$ limit.
+Though the correlation length for $\sqrt{3}\times\sqrt{3}$ quasi-static spin correlations exceeds $\xi>200~a$, where $a$ is the in-plane lattice constant, the fact that the RMS ordered moment is reduced by as much as $44(5)$\% compared to the 7~T UUD phase indicates strong quantum fluctuations are present.
+Fig.~\ref{fig:5}a shows the energy and momentum dependence of these fluctuations at 0.1~K. The data reveal three distinct bands of magnetic scattering near 0~meV, 3~meV, and 6~meV.
+These bands exhibit some ${\bf Q}$-dependent structure (Fig.~\ref{fig:5}b,c) and are broader than the instrumental energy resolution.
+A fourth band at 8.9(1)~meV is inferred from THz spectroscopy (see Fig.~S15 and S16 in SI).

-\red{To understand these features, we consider the classical Ising model with no transverse exchange ($J_\perp=0$).
-Despite the entropic state at $T=0$~K with $S=0.323R$ as shown by Wannier and Houtappel \cite{wannier1950antiferromagnetism, houtappel1950order}, at finite temperatures spins form a short-range correlated state and fluctuate thermally, exemplifying a classical spin liquid \cite{balents2010spin}.
-Magnetic excitations in this regime manifest as individual spin-flips with energies given by $\hslash\omega=2J_zS\sum_i S_i^z=J_zS_{\rm tot}^z=nJ_z$, where the summation is over the six nearest neighbors wherefore $n=0,1,2,3$ \cite{allan1968temperature, barry1991exact, muttalib2024inelastic}.
-Introducing a finite transverse exchange $J_\perp$, KCSO enters into a quasi-long-range ordered state below 4~K. In the long-range UUD state, spin-flip excitations occur only at $\hslash\omega=0$ ($z=3$U) and $3J_z$ ($z=6$U).
-The persistence of flat bands at $J_z$ and $2J_z$ down to 0.1~K (Fig.~\ref{fig:5}a) reflects a quantum state where spins fluctuate as superpositions of U and D, enabling spin-flip excitations with $z$ = 4U or 5U nearest neighbors.}

-The lowest energy band of excitation at $\hslash\omega=0$ shifts linearly in energy with increasing field at both 1.8~K and 5~K, while the highest energy band at $3J_z$ decreases linearly at 5~K (see SI for details).
-These bands evolve into spin-wave excitations in the UUD phase.
-The $\textbf{Q}$-dependence of the scattering in each band (Fig.~\ref{fig:5}b,c) distinguishes KCSO from a classical Ising system and provides evidence of quantum dynamics induced by the finite transverse exchange $J_\perp=0.21(3)$~meV.
-In the higher-energy bands, the scattering is most intense near the Brillouin zone boundaries, resembling a dimer structure factor for spin pairs separated by $\langle 100\rangle$.
-This zone-boundary scattering reflects antiferromagnetic correlations between nearest neighbors in the excited state \cite{gao2023diffusive}.